 Yrjö Jahnsson Award

-The EEA is pleased to be rewarding such talented individuals and the Association warmly congratulates the winners.
+The EEA is pleased to be rewarding such a talented individual and the Association warmly congratulates the winner.

-Hélène and Thomas will be presented with their Award during the annual EEA Congress to be held in Gothenburg, Sweden.
+Botond was presented with his Award during the annual EEA Congress held in Mannheim, Germany, August 2015.